 But be careful with this part of our WordPress page speed optimization tips.
 Even our WordPress experts are still tweaking our site.
-So please proceed with caution and carefully test site functionality and appearance at each step.
+So please proceed cautiously and carefully test site functionality and appearance at each step.

 15. Minify Your Code